 The key lime pie martini is very easy to make and you can improve it with a little attention to each of the ingredients.

-If you want to experiment with other vodkas, I would suggest using a plain cake or whipped cream vodka like Pinnacle Whipped or Three Olives Cake.
+If you want to experiment with other vodkas, use a plain cake or whipped cream vodka like Pinnacle Whipped or Three Olives Cake.
 These have those same sweet properties of vanilla and won't disturb the key lime pie taste with unnecessary flavors.

 The Orange Liqueur

-Of course, there are other orange liqueurs that can also be used.
-I would stick with one of the light ones (in both color and flavor).
+Other orange liqueurs that can also be used.
+Stick with one of the light ones (in both color and flavor).
 A good curacao would be an excellent choice.

 The Pineapple Juice